kestra-io/docs/content/docs/14.best-practices/naming-conventions.md

 This page describes common naming conventions to keep your flows and tasks well-organized and consistent.

+## Namespace Naming Conventions

+We recommend using the `company.team` naming convention for namespaces to maintain a well-organized and consistent structure across your workflows.
+This pattern helps in the following ways:
+1. Centralized governance for credentials
+2. Sharing configurations across namespaces
+3. Simplified Git sync

+### Why we recommend a `company.team` namespace structure

+By having **a root namespace named after your company**, you can centrally govern [plugin defaults](../04.workflow-components/09.task-defaults.md), [variables](../04.workflow-components/04.variables.md) and [secrets](../05.concepts/04.secret.md) and share that configuration across all other namespaces under the company root.

+Adhering to this naming convention also simplifies [Git operations](../08.developer-guide/04.git.md).
+You can maintain a single flow that synchronizes all workflows with Git across all namespaces under the parent namespace named after your company.

+The next level of namespaces should be named after your team (e.g., `company.team`).
+This structure allows for centralized governance and visibility at the team level before further dividing into projects, systems, or other logical hierarchies.
+When syncing your code with Git, that nested structure will be reflected as nested directories in your Git repository.

+### Example Namespace Structure

+Here is an example of how you might structure your namespaces:

+- `mycompany`
+  - `mycompany.marketing`
+    - `mycompany.marketing.projectA`
+    - `mycompany.marketing.projectB`
+  - `mycompany.sales`
+    - `mycompany.sales.projectC`
+    - `mycompany.sales.projectD`

+### Should you use environment-specific namespaces?

+We generally recommend against using environment-specific namespaces (e.g., `dev`, `prod`, `staging`) because it can lead to several issues such as:
+- **Dev and prod not fully separated**: a development workflow running out of memory could impact the production instance.
+- **Duplication of configurations**: you may end up duplicating configurations across environments, which can lead to inconsistencies.

+It's recommended to use separate Kestra instances to separate dev and prod environments.

+### Summary

+The `company.team` namespace structure  will help you to facilitate a logical, easy to maintain hierarchy, and will make it easy to sync your workflows with Git.
+To reliably separate dev and prod environments, use separate Kestra instances or tenants.

+---

 ## Subscript notation and valid characters in IDs

 Kestra doesn't _enforce_ any naming convention.
 For example, if you want to use the URL-style naming including hyphens, Kestra supports that.
 However, keep in mind that IDs for flows, tasks, inputs, outputs and triggers must match the `"^[a-zA-Z0-9][a-zA-Z0-9_-]*"` regex pattern.
 This means that: